ColeTownsend/coletownsend/_posts/2015-02-16-panda-network.md

 ## Mobile

 The website also comes in a mobile flavor.
-It's styled according to work per medium — so for mobile appears their latest apps available in the App Store.
+It's styled according to work per medium — when accessed on a mobile device, their latest apps available in the App Store appear.

 {% include _fullwidth.html url="/panda-mocks/panda-mock-iphone.jpg"  %}